storybookjs/marko/docs/addons/addon-types.md

 title: 'Types of addons'
 ---

 Each Storybook addon is classified into two general categories, UI-based or Presets.
-Documented here are some of the features available for each type of addon.
-Use it as a reference when creating your next Storybook addon.
+Each type of addons features are documented here.
+Use this as a reference when creating your addon.

 ## UI-based addons

-This particular type of addons allows you to customize Storybook's UI.
-If the addon you're developing falls into this category you can use some of the following elements to further customize the interface.
+UI-based addons allow you to customize Storybook's UI with the following elements.

 ### Panels

-This type of UI element allows you to add your own custom <code>Panel</code> to Storybook's UI.
-Currently the most common use case available throughout our ecosystem.
-Good examples that use this type of interface are: [@storybook/actions](../essentials/actions.md) and [@storybook/a11y](https://github.com/storybookjs/storybook/tree/next/addons/a11y).
+Panel addons allow you to add your own UI in Storybook's addon panel.
+This is the most common type of addon in the ecosystem.
+For example the official [@storybook/actions](../essentials/actions.md) and [@storybook/a11y](https://github.com/storybookjs/storybook/tree/next/addons/a11y) use this pattern.

 ![Storybook panel](./storybook-panel.png)

-Below is the boilerplate code that you can use in your own addon to add a `Panel` in Storybook's UI.
+Use this boilerplate code to add a new `Panel` to Storybook's UI:

 <!-- prettier-ignore-start -->